blockscout/frontend/docs/ENVS.md

 ### SUAVE chain

-For blockchains that implementing SUAVE architecture additional fields will be shown on the transaction page ("Allowed peekers", "Computor").
-Users also will be able to see the list of all transaction for a particular Computor in the separate view.
+For blockchains that implementing SUAVE architecture additional fields will be shown on the transaction page ("Allowed peekers", "Kettle").
+Users also will be able to see the list of all transaction for a particular Kettle in the separate view.

 | Variable | Type| Description | Compulsoriness  | Default value | Example value |
 | --- | --- | --- | --- | --- | --- |